openem-team/openem/doc/pipelines.rst

 section.

 The referenced train.ini can be a subset of full `train.ini`;
-a minimimal configuration such as the following is acceptable for the requirements of `uploadToTator.py`:
+a minimal configuration such as the following is acceptable for the requirements of `uploadToTator.py`:

 .. code-block:: ini